 Dumbarton were declared joint champions that first year, winning the trophy outright the next season.
 By then, the Sons of the Rock had already won the Scottish Cup in 1883.
 These three items of major silverware remain the only ones in club’s trophy cabinet to date.

 Renton won the cup in 1885, over Vale of Leven, and again in 1888 and provided more than a dozen players for Scotland’s international side.
 Already flirting with professionalism, the club resigned from the League in 1897 and folded after World War I.

 ‘The Vale’ had had their heyday in the 1870s, winning the Scottish Cup three years running and beating their English counterparts, The Wanderers, down in London.
 The Alexandria side also dropped out of the League not long after joining it.

-There were other clubs too – Dumbarton Amateurs, run by the main local shipyard owners Denny, were a strong side and survive today as Denny Amateurs.
+There were other clubs too – Dumbarton Amateurs, run by the main local shipyard owners Denny, were a strong side and survived until 2010 as Denny Amateurs.
 Just as in Glasgow and Edinburgh, there was also a team in green formed by Irish immigrant workers: Dumbarton Harp.
 Formed in 1894 and based at Meadow Park near Dumbarton Central station, Harp played in the inaugural Third Division in 1923 but soon dropped out and folded.

 Vale of Leven became a junior (ie non-league) club in 1939.
 Still based at Millburn Park, Vale of Leven now play in the West of Scotland Central District Second Division – and in the Scottish Cup.
 In 2016 they were knocked out by Greenock Juniors.
 The Old Vale Bar on Alexandria’s Main Street is still going.